-- C. During 1 year warranty periond conduct site visit at least once every three months to perform inspection, testing, and preventive maintenance.
-Submit report to Owner indicating maintenance performed along with evaluations and recommendations. - D. Maintain an on-site log listing the date and time of each inspection and call-back visit, the condition of the system, nature of the trouble, correction performed, and parts replaced.
+- A. See Section 01 70 00 Execution and Closeout Requirements, for additional requirements relating to maintenance service. - B. Conduct site visit at least once every three months to perform inspection, testing, and preventive maintenance.
+Submit report to Owner indicating maintenance performed along with evaluations and recommendations. - C. Provide trouble call-back service upon notification by Owner: - 1.
+Provide on-site response within 4 hours of notification. - Include allowance for call-back service during normal working hours at no extra cost to Owner. - Owner will pay for call-back service outside of normal working hours on an hourly basis, based on actual time spent at site and not including travel time; include hourly rate and definition of normal working hours in maintenance contract. - D. Maintain an on-site log listing the date and time of each inspection and call-back visit, the condition of the system, nature of the trouble, correction performed, and parts replaced.